flukiluke/FSXLink/README.md

 A YAML file - edit the config.yml as needed.

 - `simConnect.appName` Arbitrary text field to identify the program connecting to FSX.
 Not actually shown anywhere, as far as I know.

-- `simConnect.ip` IP Address of FSX.
-This program can connect to instances running on another computer, otherwise use the loopback address 127.0.0.1 (or ::1 for IPv6).
+If you are running FSXLink on the same computer as FSX, you don't need these next two options.
+They are only needed if you are connecting to FSX over a network.
-- `simConnect.ipVersion` 4 for IPv4 or 6 for IPv6.
+- `simConnect.ip` IP Address of remote computer running FSX.
+Supports IPv4 and IPv6 addresses.
 - `simConnect.port` The port FSX is listening on.
-If in doubt [TCPView](https://docs.microsoft.com/en-us/sysinternals/downloads/tcpview) can be used to find this value.
+By default FSX picks a port at random; you can change that behaviour with [SimConnect Config Tool](https://github.com/jtreml/simconnect-config-tool).

-- `simConnect.protocol` There are multiple versions (2, 3 and 4) of the connection protocol, released with newer versions of FSX.
-See the jsimconnect for details; leave as "2" if in doubt.
+The `serial` block sets configuration for the serial device.
+Currently we only support a single device.
 - `serial.device` Device file to open for serial communications.
 - `serial.baud` Baud rate to communicate at.
 Lower values may help if your device cannot process output fast enough.
 - `serial.echo` If set to true, received characters will be echoed back to device.
 Mostly useful for when the serial device is in fact a human.